Skip to main content

 A natural number literal evaluates to the unsigned integer value that it denotes.

 The syntax of Compact identifiers is the same as the syntax of TypeScript identifiers.
-Identifiers are bound by a declaration in the program, and their value and static type depends on the declaration binding them.
+A variable is an identifier that is bound as a parameter in a circuit declaration or else as a constant in a const binding statement.

 expr id